ETCLabs/sACN/docs/pages/using_dmx_merger.md

 priorities, and universe priority.
 Inputting this data into a merger causes its merge output to synchronously update.
 The merger will prioritize sources with the highest per-address priority (or universe priority if the source doesn't provide per-address priorities).
 If two sources have the same highest priority, the one with the highest NULL start code level wins (HTP).
+For each slot, a source can only be included in the merge if it has both a level and a priority at that slot.
+Otherwise, it will be as if the source were not sourcing that slot.

 There is a key distinction in how the merger interprets the lowest priority.
 The lowest universe priority is 0, but the lowest per-address priority is 1.
 This is because a per-address priority of